A Workflow Interview With Steve Teeps

 Those sound like early days.

 Yea, but I was creating!
-Fast forward more than 3 years later, and here we are in a time with some incredibly advanced virtual creative tools. like MasterpieceVR.
-Vr has completely changed how I work as an artist.
+Fast forward more than 3 years later, and here we are in a time with some incredibly advanced virtual creative tools.
+MasterpieceVR has completely changed how I work as an artist.

 As a multidisciplinary artist, what would you say is your main industry?